 If you’re caught without insurance, you’ll get an Insurance Advisory Letter (IAL), notifying you with a warning that you’ll be fined unless you act in the given time period.

 If you don’t, you could be hit with a fixed penalty of £100, have your vehicle wheel-clamped, impounded or destroyed, or face a court prosecution, with a possible maximum fine of £1,000.
+Figures released by the MID in 2020 revealed that over 137,000 uninsured vehicles were seized across the UK in 2019.

 Additionally, it’s illegal to drive a vehicle without a valid MOT.
 Possible punishments include a fixed £60 penalty notice, a fine of up to £1,000, or your car could be impounded.